-Module A-C-CL1 Semester 1 Duration of module 1 Semester Type of module Core How frequently is the module offered Annually Admission require- ments None - oral examination at application stage to IMX/partner universities Transferability of the module to other programmes None Level Bachelor Responsible professor/ Module coordinator Prof. Dr. Niamh O'Mahony Building 17, Room 113, phone 07121/271-3028 niamh.omahony@reutlingen-university.de Lecturers English: Prof. Dr. O'Mahony & sessional lecturers French: Ms. Beroud Spanish: Ms. De Nisi, Ms. Gonzales Bosque Italian: Ms. Bassi German: Ms. Heim-Cycon, Ms. Kronfeld-Hein Polish: N.N.
-Mandarin: Ms. Jia Gu & sessional lecturers Portuguese: Ms. Galvao Language of instruction Language depending on country in second part of studies.
-The following are currently available: English, French, Spanish, Italian, German, Polish, Mandarin, Portuguese Credits (ECTS) 4 Total work load 120 h (60 h contact, 60 h self-study) Contact hours per week 4 SWS Examination/ Type of assessment Continuous assessment + active participation (50%), two-hour written exam (50%)
+Module A-C-CL1 Semester 1 Duration of module 1 Semester Type of module Core How frequently is the module offered Annually Admission requirements None - oral examination at application stage to IMX/partner universities Transferability of the module to other programmes None Level Bachelor Responsible profes- sor/Module coordina- tor Prof. Dr. Niamh O'Mahony Building 17, Room 113, phone 07121/271-3028 niamh.omahony@reutlingen-university.de Lecturers English: Prof. Dr. O'Mahony & sessional lecturers French: Ms. Lecref-Reich Spanish: Ms. Gonzales Bosque Italian: Ms. Bassi German: Ms. Kronfeld-Hein Polish: Ms. Golabek Mandarin: Ms. Gu & sessional lecturers Portuguese: Ms. Galvao Language of instruction Language depending on country in second part of studies.
+The following are currently available: English, French, Spanish, Italian, German, Polish, Mandarin, Portuguese Credits (ECTS) 4 Total work load 120 h (60 h contact, 60 h self-study) Contact hours per week 4 SWS Examination/Type of assessment Continuous assessment + active participation (50%), two-hour written exam (50%)

 Weighting of Grade within overall programme 4/192 Learning outcomes After successful completion of the module students should have developed the following competencies: Professional competences: ability to talk and write about business topics relevant to their business degree programme in the foreign language using appropriate business vocabulary, register and structures.
 Understanding of the current business, political and economic environment of the country in which they will spend the second part of their studies.
 Development of an appreciation of the cultural differences between Germany and this country and how these impact on doing business.
 Acquisition of the academic writing skills necessary for the second part of their studies in the foreign country.
 Job application and interview skills in the foreign language.
 Methodological competences: Presentation skills in the target language.
-Negotiation skills.
+Discussion skills.
 Interview techniques.
 Social competences: Honing of oral and written communication skills, ability to work in groups under time pressure Personal competences: Development of the skill-set necessary to live, work and study in the foreign culture Course-specific contributions to AoL competency goals (CG 1 - 6) CG1: Class lectures are held entirely in the foreign language, taught in small groups and are highly interactive.
-The focus here is developing presentation skills for business, acquiring basic business vocabulary and developing business writing skills.
+The focus here is developing presentation skills for business, acquiring basic to advanced business vocabulary and developing business writing skills.
 CG2: Students are introduced to cultural differences between the German mindset and that of the target country.
-Contents/ Indicative syllabus English Business English: Introduction to vocabulary for business subjects.
+Contents/Indicative syl- English labus Business English: Introduction to vocabulary for business subjects.
 Vocabulary for presentations.
 Intercultural Competence Training: Preparation of students for living, working and studying in the UK, USA, Canada and Ireland; insights into the national and business cultures of these countries; identification of differences to Germany.
-Insights into the current business, economic and political environment in the USA, Canada, Ireland & UK.
 French Business French: Introduction to vocabulary for business subjects.
 Acquisition of vocabulary for business presentations.
 Introduction to companies.
 Strengths and weaknesses of the French economy and comparisons with Germany.
 Written summaries of business texts; vocabulary for formulating oral/writing arguments.
 Discussion